 There is no maximum limit on the purchase of NSCs, but investments of up to Rs 1.5 lakhs in the scheme can earn a tax break under Section 80C of the Income Tax Act.
 The certificates earn a fixed interest, which currently is 7.6%

 per annum.
 The interest is added back to the investment and compounded annually.
 Many pledge these certificates for taking loans from banks.

 Anyone who is looking for a safe investment avenue to save taxes while earning a steady income can opt for this scheme.
 The NSC offers guaranteed interest and complete capital protection.
 However, like most fixed income schemes, they cannot deliver

 it easily accessible for prospective investors by making it available in post offices.

-Let us also clarify on who cannot invest in this scheme, while at it.
-Basically, the Government has promoted National Savings Certificate as a savings scheme for individuals.
+Let us also clarify as to who can and cannot invest in this scheme, while at it.
+Basically, the Government has promoted the National Savings Certificate as a savings scheme for individuals.
 Hence, Hindu Undivided Families (HUFs)

 trusts cannot invest in it.
 Furthermore, even non-resident Indians (NRI) cannot purchase NSC certificates.
 The scheme is open to only Indian individual citizens.

 3. Features & Benefits of NSC